biostatpzeng/pingzeng/publications/methodpaper.md

 + *The research is supported in part by NFSC and other fundings from Chinese Government.*
 :blush:
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------
++ The influence of maternal smoking and breastfeeding on depression
 + The influence of maternal smoking and breastfeeding on neuropsychiatric disorders
 + The influence of maternal smoking and breastfeeding on lung function
 + The influence of maternal smoking and breastfeeding on fluid intelligence score